 IF I AM PREGNANT AND HAVE A YOUNG CHILD IN THE HOME, ARE THERE ANY VACCINES THAT MY CHILD CAN'T GET WHILE I AM PREGNANT?

-No. Children and adults in the home can receive any vaccines without fear of harm to the pregnant person or unborn child.
+No. Children and adults in the home can receive any vaccines they may require without fear of harm to the pregnant woman or her unborn child

 IF I AM GOING TO BREASTFEED, DO I NEED TO AVOID CERTAIN VACCINES?